Ineke84/challenge-blog-preview/README.md

 A new css function for me is clamp().
 I have made some use of it in this project.
 However I'm still in doubt if I did it correctly and I could probably use it even more.

+I forgot alt text with my images (again), next time I should really keep this in mind.

 ### Continued development

 I want to further improve on using clamp() and creating accessable responsive websites.